 Cutting-off, or parting, is a common procedure on a lathe.
 Once you have turned a piece on the end of a rod, you use a cut-off tool to part the work from the rod.
 Cut-off tools come in various widths, from about 0.040" wide, to much wider than can be used with a mini lathe.
-Most cut-off blades are $\frac{1}{2}$ " tall, which means they will not fit in the tool post that comes with the mini lathe.
+But most cut-off blades are $\frac{1}{2}$ " tall.
+This means that they will not fit in the tool post that comes with the mini lathe.

-The cut-off tool holder shown below fits in the standard tool post and holds a $\frac{1}{2}$ " tall cut-off blade.
+The cut-off tool holder shown below fits in the standard tool post and holds a 1⁄2" tall cut-off blade.